Xenren/data-structures-and-algorithms/README.md

 # Introduction
-A personal exercise in learning Data Structures.
-This repo is a place to document my progress in this journey.
-I plan to implement rudimentary versions of various data structures as well the abstract data types that can be constructed using each given data structure.
+A personal exercise in learning Data Structures and Algorithms.
+This repo is a place to publicly document my progress in this journey, as well as strengthen my git skills in a public setting.
+I plan to implement rudimentary versions of various data structures and the abstract data types that can be constructed using each given data structure in addition to essential algorithms.

 # Progress
 - [ ] Array